tlemane/kmviz/docs/docs/deploy/compose.md

     image: mysql/mysql-server
     environment:
       MYSQL_ROOT_PASSWORD: kmviz_password
+      MYSQL_ROOT_HOST: '%'
     volumes:
       - mysql-storage:/var/lib/mysql
-      - init.sql:/home/init.sql
+      - init.sql:/home/init.sql            # Instructions to create the db and the table
     command: "--init-file /home/init.sql"
     ports:
       - "3036:3036"

-# This will create /var/lib/docker/volumes/mysql-storage on the host to
+# Create a /var/lib/docker/volumes/mysql-storage on the host to
 # store the db data in a persistent way.
 # 'docker compose down' will not remove the volume
 # Use 'docker compose down -v' to delete the volume (and data)